Doddaballapura: Economy

 The site of the upcoming $22 billion, 12000 acre BIAL IT Investment Region, the largest IT region in India and one of the largest infrastructure projects in Karnataka's history.

 Transport

 Air

 The Kempegowda International Airport is the nearest airport.

 Rail

-Doddaballapur railway station (Station code: DBU) is a 4 platform railway station situated on the Bangalore - Guntakal electrified double line.
-No trains originate here, however multiple important trains originating from Bangalore travelling northwards to cities like Mumbai, New Delhi, Hyderabad, Nagpur, Jaipur etc.. halt here.
-These trains provide rail connectivity to nearby cities like Bangalore, Hindupur, Anantapur and Dharmavaram.
+Doddaballapur railway station (Station code: DBU) is a 4 platform railway station situated on the Bengaluru - Guntakal electrified double line.
+No trains originate here, however multiple important trains originating from Bengaluru travelling northwards to cities like Mumbai, New Delhi, Hyderabad, Nagpur, Jaipur etc.. halt here.
+These trains provide rail connectivity to nearby cities like Bengaluru, Hindupur, Anantpur and Dharmavaram.
 The railway station is maintained by Southwestern Railway zone of Indian railways.

 Roadways

 Doddaballapur is connected to the Greater Bangalore metropolitan area through Karnataka State Highway 9 and is situated about 20 km away from the suburb of Yelahanka.
 The road is a paved 4 lane highway.
-National Highway 648, a stub of NH - 48 passes through Doddaballapur.
-This highway connects Dobbaspet to Hosur.
+National Highway 648, a stub of NH - 48 passes through Doddaballapura.
+This highway connects Dabaspete to Hosur.
 State highway 74 also passes through the city.
 This highway connects Nelamangala town to Chikkaballapur.